 Remote hearings - guidance and frequently asked questions

 The impact of COVID-19 is being felt in every aspect of society, and fitness to practise is no exception to this.
-Almost all hearings have now been postponed or adjourned, in line with government guidelines on COVID-19.

 You can find out more about remote hearings in the following frequently asked questions.